 How to Save on Vehicle Graphics

 Artwork costs money.
-At TKO, our artwork is exceptionally priced, but that doesn’t mean it should be spent thoughtlessly.
-Know what you want and what all interested parties want before the process begins.
-Too often a designer will spend hours on a graphic, sent by a customer’s marketing team, to learn the CEO was never consulted and doesn’t like it.
+At TKO, our artwork is reasonably priced, but that doesn’t mean it should be spent thoughtlessly.
+Consider what you really want, and what all interested parties want, before the design process begins.
+Too often a designer will spend hours developing a graphics layout, from information sent from the customer’s marketing team, to learn the CEO was never consulted and doesn’t like the concept or direction.
 Start overs cost money.

-“With any job, be sure to provide all images, links, fonts, or additional information used within the print files to ensure nothing is lost in translation.
-For accurate color matching, it’s best to provide a physical color proof for comparison.
-Digital print files, CD, DVD, and flash drives are all acceptable media for submission, and TKO also provides an FTP site for uploading files.” — FAQ: Will This Artwork Work?
+When submitting any artwork to your graphics provider, be sure to provide all images, links, fonts, or additional information used within the print files to ensure nothing is lost in translation.
+For accurate color matching, it’s best to provide Pantone colors for your artwork.
+If you have more questions about what type of files are acceptable, review our Artwork Submission Guidelines.

 Providing your graphics company with the correct information when they need it can save time, trips, and money.
 For example, telling a graphics designer it’s a Ford F150 isn’t enough information.
 The designer needs to know the year, model, style, and color to design a proper graphic.
 Providing complete information avoids multiple trips needed to measure and inspect the vehicle.
 Trips cost dollars.
-Here’s a checklist that covers most of the information a vehicle graphics provider will need from you, Making Choosing Vehicle Graphics Easy
+Here’s the information that covers most of what a vehicle graphics provider will need from you.

 The best bet here is to let the graphics provider fit the material to the needs.
 Not long ago we passed on a bid because the customer wanted a cheaper material another company had recommended.
 The problem was the material is cheaper because it’s not intended or warrantied to conform around curves.
 They’ll have problems down the road.
 Fixing problems cost money.